nthnluu/no-bs-react/README.md

 <div align="center">
  <b>
   Stay productive and focused on bringing your ideas to life.
-No-BS React is a production-ready React boilerplate that lets you focus less on tedious setup and more on building accesible, modular, and well-tested features.
+No-BS React is a production-ready React boilerplate that lets you spend less time on tedious setup and more time building accessible, modular, and well-tested features.
  </b>
 </div>